 To the extent that global demand for battery cells currently exceeds available supply, the Group may have trouble substituting one supplier for another, increasing the number of suppliers or changing one component for another quickly or at all due to a disruption or delay in supply or an increase in demand throughout the industry.
 As of the date of this document, the Group sources each of the main components and raw materials required to manufacture lithium-ion batteries, such as cobalt and lithium, from a limited number of suppliers.
-For example, the Group's top two suppliers accounted for, respectively, 38% and 10% of the materials and components used in the production of the Group's battery systems for the year ended December 31, 2021.
-Its top 10 suppliers accounted for 82% of the raw materials and components used in the production of the Group's battery systems for the year ended December 31, 2021.
+For example, the Group's top two suppliers accounted for, respectively, 38% and 10% of the materials and components used in the production of the Group's battery systems for the year ended December 31, 2020, and 21% and 6% used for this purpose in the year ended December 31, 2021.
+Its top 10 suppliers accounted for 82% of the raw materials and components used in the production of the group's battery systems for the Group's battery systems for the year ended December 31, 2020, and 54% for the year ended December 31, 2021.
 If a single supplier were to stop producing a component with little or no notice, the Group's business could suffer.

 In addition, the Group's battery cell suppliers have significant influence in the market and can prioritize which customers they supply battery cells to.
 If the Group did not meet the requirements of its battery cell suppliers (e.g., with respect to payment deadlines), they could decide to stop supplying all or certain types of battery cells.
 If this should happen, the Group would have to source cells from another supplier, which could prove difficult or, in some cases, impossible, particularly in the case of specialized battery cell products.
 As an example, in 2020, the Group worked with its suppliers and with credit insurance organizations to improve the supplier payment deadlines, establishing a first-demand guarantee for USD 7 million with the help of its banking partner HSBC for its largest supplier, LG Energy Solution.
 This resulted in a 75-day improvement in the payment term with that supplier.
 If the Group were to replace a battery cell supplier's products in one of its battery systems, it could take time to go through all the processes required to qualify the Group's products with a new supplier before it could restart mass production of that battery system with different battery cells.
 Furthermore, the allocation and subsequent unavailability of electronic components with substantial delivery times could result in a delay in performance, or in the Group not being able to deliver its products on the scheduled date.